|Photo: Patrick Pretorius|

 He did not flinch once to take on my daughter, and wanted to be involved from the start.
-The Student also started to call him Dad Dries when she was 15, and that says a lot!
+The Student also started to call him Dad D when she was 15, and that says a lot!
 Especially for a teen...

 I have a younger husband who loves going out and doing things and always game for the fun stuff.
-He was immediately game when I asked him about camping in the beginning of January with Mieka.
-It went very well, I might add.
-Dries is also game for hiking and mountain climbing and abseiling.
-Not that we have done lots of these activities lately (reason: the baby), but we are planning to do it again… Definitely!
+D is always game for hiking and mountain climbing and abseiling.
+Not that we have done lots of these activities lately (insert "life"), but we are planning to do it again… Definitely!
 (DEFINITELY!
 Definitely!
 Hopeful smile)

 Hubby helps with everything, and even more.
 We are getting treated with the most wonderful dishes that he instinctively conjures up.
 (I can’t do it - I have to use my same known recipes again and again, or I need guidance from a recipe book.)
 He just whips it up!
 No wonder we are struggling with the weight!
 (Smile) He also caters for my vegetarian lifestyle now for two years already, and always adds the extra mushroom (or something) and cooks the meat for him and the two girls.

-It is wonderful to have an involved father AND who contributes financially.
+It is a blessing to have an involved father AND who contributes financially.
 Things like this should not even be mentioned, but I come from a previous life where it was not as logical.

-Thanks, Dries, for being a great husband and father!
+Thanks, D, for being a fantastic husband and father!